sanbeg/Composable-Charts/docs/README.md

 ## Axis

-As noted, the charts can also be aligned with an axis.
+The charts can also be aligned with an axis.
 For example,

 ```kotlin
         Chart(